jspaaks/2022-ieee/README.md

 python3 -m pip --version
 ```

 For Windows and Mac (via `homebrew`), you should already have `pip` if you have Python.
-For Linux, you may need to install `pip` separately, e.g.:
+For Linux, you may need to install `pip` separately.
+While you're at it, now is probably a good time to install some other dependencies as well:

 ```shell
 # Ubuntu-like systems